github/janky/README.md

     hubot ci build janky/libgit2

-Different builds aren't relevant to the same Campfire room and so Janky lets you choose where notifications are sent to.
+Different builds aren't relevant to the same chat room and so Janky lets you choose where notifications are sent to.
 First get a list of available rooms: